-Since no one has a typewriter anymore, bust out your laptop and check out our tips for effectively writing and advice for what not to do when writing an essay.
+Since no one has a typewriter anymore, bust out your laptop and check out the Ontario eSecondary School – tips for effectively writing and advice for what not to do when writing an essay.

-The process for writing a great essay is much more straight-forward than you may think.
+The process for writing effective essays is much more straight-forward than you may think.
 It all starts around great planning, a steady and strictly followed structure and a good topic.
-Let’s look at the key steps to writing an planning an essay.
+Let’s look at the key steps to writing and planning an essay.

 One of the most important steps in any writing assignment is to fully understand what you need to accomplish.
 When effectively writing, it’s important to understand what exactly the goal of the essay is.
-Do you fully understand the ask?
+Do you fully understand the question being posed by the essay prompt?
+If there is no essay prompt being provided by your teacher, are you able to effectively create your own?
 Is there anything within the essay prompt that is not covered that could or should be?
 Can you relate the prompt to other things being taught in the course?
 Ensuring you ask these questions when you review an essay prompt will be extremely beneficial when planning to write your essay.